cljfx/dev/README.md

 # Cljfx dev tools

 Cljfx is a declarative, functional and extensible wrapper of JavaFX inspired by better parts of react and re-frame.
-Cljfx dev tools are a set of tools that can help with developing cljfx applications that should not be included into production distribution of the cljfx app.
+Cljfx dev tools are a set of tools that help with developing cljfx applications but should not be included into the production distribution of the cljfx app.

 ## Installation

-See latest version in Clojars
+See latest version on Clojars

 ## Requirements